-In 2015, we entered into employment agreements with Dr. Walker under which he serves as our President and Chief Executive Officer and Mr. Ruffo under which he serves as our Chief Financial Officer.
-The employment agreements became effective as of October 6, 2015.
-Under these agreements, Dr. Walker and Mr. Ruffo are each eligible to receive severance benefits in specified circumstances.
-We have not entered into an employment agreement with Dr. Gordon, although he is eligible to receive severance benefits under our Change in Control Severance Benefit Plan, as described below.
+In 2015, we entered into employment agreements with Dr. Walker under which he serves as our President and Chief Executive Officer, Mr. Ruffo under which he serves as our Chief Financial Officer and Ms. Ali-Jackson under which she serves as our Chief Legal Officer.
+Under these agreements, Dr. Walker, Mr. Ruffo and Ms. Ali-Jackson are each eligible to receive severance benefits in specified circumstances.